A warm welcome from Reiko Morris

 Curricular Practical Training

 Curricular Practical Training (CPT) is a type of employment opportunity for international students who hold an F-1 student visa.
-This particular category does not require approval by the United States Citizenship and Immigration Service (USCIS), but must be approved by Carol Murphy, the International Student Advisor and Designated School Official.
+This particular category does not require approval by the United States Citizenship and Immigration Service (USCIS), but must be approved by Reiko Morris, the International Student Advisor and Primary Designated School Official.
 Students must meet certain requirements in order to be approved for CPT.
-Requirements include successful completion of the Professional Development Program and enrollment in IR CSPT: Practicum in International Relations which includes mandatory attendance at a lecture in the spring semester, the internship and a presentation at the conclusion of the internship.
+Requirements include successful completion of the Professional Development Program and enrollment in IR CPT: Curricular Practical Training which includes mandatory attendance at a lecture in the spring semester, the internship and a presentation at the conclusion of the internship.
 Students must be prepared to complete these requirements in order to qualify for Curricular Practical Training.

 Optional Practical Training

 An F-1 student may apply for Practical Training (before or after completion of studies) and/or paid internships provided he or she has been a full-time student in good standing, and has maintained legal F-1 status for at least one academic year.
 Employment must be directly related to the student’s field of study.
 F-1 students are eligible for up to a maximum of 12 months practical training.

 The Registrar/Academic Programs Office has copies of Department of Homeland Security regulations, as well as the necessary documents needed to apply for employment authorization.
 PLEASE NOTE: Reiko Morris, International Student Advisor, must approve and endorse all documents necessary for practical training and/or paid internships.
 F-1 students working without authorization from the DHS will jeopardize their F-1 status.
 Approval can take 8-12 weeks from submission of the application.

 J-1 Academic Training